 Example of costs: GEMA fees for a summer party

 For smaller organisations with limited budgets, these total costs from GEMA fees and music procurement can represent a considerable burden.
+It is therefore worth looking for alternatives and savings opportunities at an early stage.

 Savings potential and discounts for social organisations